-We entered into the registration rights agreement with the selling shareholder in connection with its initial investments in us in 1998.
+We entered into a registration rights agreement with Levine Leichtman in connection with its initial investment in us in 1998.
 The terms of that agreement have subsequently been amended and restated.

-Under the registration rights agreement, as subsequently amended and restated, we agreed to register the common stock offered by this prospectus through an underwritten offering.
-In addition, if less than all of the selling shareholder's shares are sold in this offering, we will have an obligation to register such remaining shares on request of the selling shareholder.
-We also agreed that if we propose to register any securities in connection with the public offering of such securities solely for cash, then we will give the selling shareholder the ability to participate in the registration.
+Under that registration rights agreement, as subsequently amended and restated, we agreed to register the common stock offered by Levine Leichtman in this prospectus through an underwritten offering.
+In addition, if less than all of Levine Leichtman's shares are sold in this offering, we will have an obligation to register such remaining shares at their request.
+We also agreed that if we propose to register any securities in connection with the public offering of such securities solely for cash, then we will give Levine Leichtman the ability to participate in the registration.
 However, we will not have the obligation to provide such piggy-back registration rights if the registration we are proposing to undertake is:

-- o $\,$ on Form S-4, Form S-8 or any successor form that may be adopted by the SEC; or - o with respect to an employee benefit plan; - o for an exchange offer solely to our existing shareholders; or - o with respect to a dividend reinvestment plan.
+- on Form S-4, Form S-8 or any successor form that may be adopted by the SEC, or with respect to an employee benefit plan; - for an exchange offer solely to our existing shareholders; or

+• with respect to a dividend reinvestment plan.

-Our obligations under the registration rights agreement will terminate on the earlier to occur of:
+Our obligations under the registration rights agreement to effectuate a demand registration will terminate on the earlier to occur of:

-- o five years after repayment of all of our indebtedness to the selling shareholder; or - o the date on which less than five percent of our outstanding shares of common stock are held by the selling shareholder.
+- five years after repayment of all of our indebtedness to Levine Leichtman; or - the date on which less than five percent of our outstanding shares of common stock are held by Levine Leichtman.